mona-chen/mona-chen/README.md

 - 🔭 I’m currently working with Elatech, and we are building some really great fintech products, take a look at some of them here @ https://getravenbank.com and https://roqqu.com

-- 🌱 I’m currently flutter and getting better at MERN
+- 🌱 I’m currently learnin flutter and getting better at MERN
 - 👯 I’m looking to collaborate on projects with very good use cases.
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Javascript, NodeJS, Laravel, PHP, ESP32, Arduino, and Everything IoT.